1. It is the end of April. You receive a letter.

 14. Now it’s the maths.
 Problem?
 You’ve forgotten everything about maths.
 You resort to doing this.

 15. And then there’s the expenses!
 You kept and filed your receipts so you know what you spent.

 16. You also pour a glass of wine and think…

 Now to work out your calculation.

-17. You fear at what your calculation is.
-Even though you worked it out in your head it could be anything.
+17. You fear how much you will owe.
+Even though you’ve worked it out in your head already, it could turn out to be anything.